 Part one of this collection covered an in-depth overview of the Hasselblad V-System.
 This section of the guide covers roll film, instant and sheet film backs (designated by Hasselblad as “magazines”).

-The Hasselblad V-System Master Guide, a hub of in-depth articles and reviews intended to be an exhaustive resource for real, user-verified data on this classic film camera system.
+The Hasselblad V-System Master Guide is a hub of in-depth articles and reviews intended to be an exhaustive resource for real, user-verified data on this classic film camera system.

 In high school, I bought myself a Minolta Maxxum 3000i with some off-brand lenses.
 It worked great as a point and shoot on drugstore Fuji film.